 In South Australia, you can use the East Waste website to find out which bin you can recycle in and what facilities are in your area.
 By typing in your postcode you can find the nearest centre to recycle your e-waste.

 Boasting the moniker ‘The Green State’, it might be unsurprising that Tasmania has e-waste facilities ‘littered’ all over the state.
 Specifically, these councils offer comprehensive information about where you can recycle e-waste in their respective jurisdictions:

 The WA Government and councils in the state have a number of schemes in place to tackle e-waste recycling.
 There is a permanent e-waste recycling facility located in Balcatta, just outside of Perth.
-The City of Bunbury also has a number of e-waste recycling facilities available.
-National Recycling Week in 2016 is on between 7-13 November.
+National Recycling Week in 2023 is on between 13-19 November.
 It’s an important week in our social calendar to learn about how to recycle every imaginable appliance and gadget, and how to take better care of the environment.

 Doing your bit for the environment doesn’t have to be complicated and time consuming.
 Recycling your old vacuum cleaner is as simple as taking it to an e-waste facility near you or donating to a charity shop – simple!
 And now you have all the tools you need, it’s time to see what you can do about that old vacuum collecting dust in the cupboard before looking at purchasing a new one.
 And if you’re in the market for a new one, check out our vacuum cleaner ratings to see what brands are available.